HASwitchPlate/openHASP/docs/02-installation.md

 - hasp-lvgl-0.2.0-esp32_ili9341_spi.bin
 - hasp-lvgl-0.2.0-esp8266_ili9341_spi.bin + boot files

+> [!NOTE]
-> **Note:**</br>If no precompiled firmware file is available for your board you can configure, compile and upload the firmware yourself using PlatformIO.
+> If no precompiled firmware file is available for your board you can configure, compile and upload the firmware yourself using PlatformIO.

 ## Install the firmware